 Having the right golf grips is imperative for playing your best.
 Though some grips are better for certain players than others, playing the grips that are best for you instills confidence and provides consistency on every shot.
 If you are considering new grips, taking the time to do some research will go a long way in helping you have more fun and shoot lower scores.

-It’s estimated that up to 50% of golfers play with worn out grips.
+It’s estimated that up to 50% of golfers play with worn out grips for their set.
 With so many options in size, materials, and designs it’s easy to feel overwhelmed.
 Choosing the right grip is something that should not be overlooked though.
-Armed with the right knowledge, finding the right golf grip will protect your hands from wear and tear, give you enhanced feel, and help you shoot lower scores.
+Armed with the right knowledge, finding the right golf grips will protect your hands from wear and tear, give you enhanced feel, and help you shoot lower scores.

 - Top 5 Best Golf Grips To Buy